paolomostardi/Videogame_tracker/README.md

 This application allows users to create their own list of games which they enjoy.
 They can create and edit their profile as well.

 ## Installation
-This program was developed and tested using XAMPP.
+This application was developed and tested using XAMPP.

 __1.__ Install XAMPP (or equivalent), or (UNTESTED) manually install Apache and MySQL.
 There are no specific apache/php/mysql configurations required.
 __2.__ Creator a folder in the htdocs folder in XAMPP or Apache installation.
 Then clone/download the repository and extract the files to a new folder within the htdocs folder.